Game Notes vs. New Hampshire

 ---

--This is the first of six meetings between Erie and New Hampshire.
+-This is the first and second of six meetings between Erie and New Hampshire.

 - The SeaWolves are fourth in the league with a 3.57 team ERA.
 New Hampshire is 7th with a 4.06 ERA.